Boston Marathon bomb suspect buried in Virginia

-RICHMOND, Virginia (Reuters) - Boston Marathon bombing suspect Tamerlan Tsarnaev has been buried in a Muslim cemetery in Virginia, after authorities spent a week searching for a final resting place for the ethnic Chechen’s remains.
+RICHMOND, Va., May 10 (Reuters) - Boston Marathon bombing suspect Tamerlan Tsarnaev has been buried in a Muslim cemetery in Virginia, the head of an Islamic center said on Friday.

-Tsarnaev, 26, and his brother Dzhokhar Tsarnaev, 19, were suspected by the Federal Bureau of Investigation of setting off bombs at the finish line of the Boston Marathon on April 15, killing three people and injuring 264.
-Dzhokhar is in a prison west of Boston after being charged with crimes that could carry the death penalty if he is convicted.

-On Friday, the city of Boston released an updated death certificate for Tsarnaev showing that he was buried in Al-Barzakh Muslim Cemetery in Doswell, Virginia, outside Richmond.

-Ammar Amonette, imam of the Virginia Islamic center, said he disapproved of the decision.
+Ammar Amonette, imam of the Virginia Islamic center, said Tsarnaev was buried in the Al-Barzakh Cemetery in Doswell, Virginia, outside Richmond, and that he disapproved of the decision.

 “It was done by individuals without our knowledge or consent,” Amonette said.
 “We are quite upset.
 It’s affected thousands of Muslims and we were not consulted.
 It has nothing to do with us.”